Kriminal (film): Production

 In August 1964, the fumetti neri series Kriminal began publication.
 The comics often contained themes of sex and violence, which included the title character seducing scantily-dressed women, then strangling or stabbing them to conceal his identity.
 Director Umberto Lenzi stated that he initially wanted to make a comic book-inspired film with an adaptation of Diabolik.
 Lenzi found himself unable to get the rights to Diabolik, which had purchased by Dino De Laurentiis.
 Lenzi then attempted an adaptation of Satanik, but eventually settled on Kriminal.
 Lenzi argued with Kriminal's creator Luciano Secchi about the changes he made with the character, which Lenzi would later describe as "a bit Nazi-skin fascist.
 We made a fun film."
 Lenzi opted for a lighter tone in contrast to the combination of sex and violence present in the fumetti.

 The lead role was played by Dutch actor Roel Bos under the name "Glenn Saxson", who previously had leading roles in Spaghetti Westerns such as Go with God, Gringo.
 Bos did a screen test for Lenzi, who was looking to portray Kriminal as a younger character compared to his fumetti counterpart.

 Shooting for the film lasted approximately two months.
 Interiors were shot in Rome, while exteriors were filmed in Madrid, Istanbul, The Black Sea and London.
 Most of the physical stunts in the film were performed by Bos' double Attilio Serverini, except for one of the more dangerous sequences involving Kriminal running atop a speeding train.

 Release

 Kriminal was released in 1966.
 The film was described by film historian Roberto Curti as being "moderately successful", which resulted in a sequel, Il marchio di Kriminal, directed by Fernando Cerchio, being released the following year.
-As of 2016, there has been no official English-language DVD of Kriminal.
+Kriminal was released on April 28, 1969 in Spain as La máscara de Kriminal.

+An official English-language blu-ray of Kriminal was issued in 2026 on the Cult Films label.